woocommerce/woocommerce/plugins/woocommerce/tests/e2e-pw/README.md

 pnpm test:e2e:with-env default # runs all the tests with the default environment, similar to running `pnpm test:e2e-pw`
 ```

 Some of the environments are using encrypted `.env` files.
 To run command includes a decryption step, which requires the `E2E_ENV_KEY` environment variable to be set.
 If you're an a11n you can find the key in the Secret Store.

+### Creating an alternate environment

+If you need to create a new pre-defined environment, you can follow these steps:

+- create a new folder in the `tests/e2e-pw/envs` directory with the name of the environment.
+Example: `tests/e2e-pw/envs/my-new-env`
+- create an `env-setup.sh` file in the new folder.
+This file should contain the setup steps for the environment.
+- create a `playwright.config.js` file in the new folder.
+This file should contain the configuration for the environment.
+It's recommended that the config extends the default configuration and only updates the necessary values.
+- if you need to store an encrypted `.env` file, first create the `.env` file in the `tests/e2e-pw` folder, then run `./tests/e2e-pw/bin/dotenv.sh -e my-new-env`.
+This script command will encrypt the `.env` file into and `tests/e2e-pw/envs/my-new-env/.enc.env`.

-## Guide for writing e2e tests
+## Writing e2e tests

 There are no hard rules for writing tests, but use your common sense when it comes to code duplication and layers of abstractions.
 The tests should be easy to read and maintain.
 We think that Playwright offers a good balance between simplicity and power, so we recommend using it as it is.